Trikke76/Zabbix-Book/docs/Guidlines-for-translations.md

 - Webpage is still not finished : :construction:

+???+ Note
+    Please don't update this table this is for reference only when doing translations

 | Webpage			| English          | French           | German           | Italian | Dutch | Portugese | Spanish | Thai | Chinese |
 |:----				| ----	           | ----             | ----             | ----    | ----  | ----      | ----    |----  | ----    |
 |Welcome			|:white_check_mark:|                  |                  |         |       |           |         |      |         |